theta360developers/blog/_posts/2020-12-09-live-streaming-plug-in-rtsp.md

 server on the THETA.

 This software was developed by Science Arts.
-The THETA V plug-in is available in the [plug-in store](https://pluginstore.theta360.com/plugins/com.sciencearts.rtspstreaming/).
+The THETA V plug-in is available in the [RICOH THETA Plug-in Store](https://pluginstore.theta360.com/plugins/com.sciencearts.rtspstreaming/).
 I have heard from Science Arts that they are submitting the Z1 to the Plug-in Store.
 You do not need to compile the plug-in from source unless you intend to modify the source code.
 If you just want to use the plug-in, get the finished plug-in from the store.
 It is free.

 ## Usage